 Meeting Title: Trust Board

-Date: 28 February 2019Agenda No5.4
+Date: 28 February 2019 Agenda No 5.4

-Report Title: Ethnicity Pay Gap re port
+Report Title: Ethnicity Pay Gap report

-Lead Director/ Manager: Harbhajan Brar, Director of Human Resources and Organisational
+Lead Director/ Manager: Harbhajan Brar, Director of Human Resources and Organisational Development

-Report Author: Development Sion Pennant-Williams, Workforce Intelligence Manager
+Report Author: Sion Pennant-Williams, Workforce Intelligence Ma anager

 Presented for: Approval

 Executive Summary: This paper has been discussed in some detail at the February Workforce & Education Committee.

-The ethnicity pay gap 11.04% mean and 5.7 as at 31 st March 2018 (7% median. the snapshot date for reporting) is
+The ethnicity pay gap as at 31 st March 2018 (the s 11.04% mean and 5.77% median. snapshot date for reporting) is

-ow a higher proportion her proportion of BAME
+The 4 pay quartiles show a higher proportion of w pay quartile, and a higher proportion of BAME sta •

 When looking at the ethnicity pay gap of the individual ethnic groups, the largest pay gap affects Black/Black British employees who are paid on average £5.10 an hour less than white employees, comprising of a mean pay gap of 23.78%.

-a lack of Black/Black E n and clerical staff grou he higher
+This is primarily due to a lack of Black/Black British employees in the higher pay bands of the admin and clerical staff group.

-Recommendation: publish its Ethnicity Pa gal requirement, WEC h ly Gap report as good p e the Gender Pay Gap practice and in the inte erest of
+Recommendation: Whilst it is not yet a legal requirement, WEC has recommended that the Trust publish its Ethnicity Pay Gap report as good practice and in the interest of transparency alongside the Gender Pay Gap report on the Trust's external website.

-· Supports
+Supports

-Trust Strategic Objective: Build a better St Georg je's
+Trust Strategic Objective: Build a better St George's

 CQC Theme: Well led

 Single Oversight Framework Theme: N/A

-I nplications
+Implications

-Risk: n/a •
+Risk: n/a

 Legal/Regulatory: Equality Act 2010

 Resources: n/a

-Previously Considered by: Workforce and Education CommitteeDate7 Feb2019
+Previously Considered by: Workforce and Education Committee Date 7 Feb 2019

-Equality Impact Assessment: The purpose of this pa per is to identify ethnici ity pay inequalities.
+Equality Impact Assessment: The purpose of this paper is to identify ethnicity pay inequalities.

 Appendices: n/a